4n6Wizard/Samsung-HistoryLog-Parser/README.md

 reports.

 The Secure Folder is an isolated, encrypted container (Android user 150) on Samsung devices.
-Its HistoryLog records each file moved into or out of the container as paired `request`/`result` events.
+Its HistoryLog records each folder moved into or out of the container as paired `request`/`result` events.
 This tool reads that log and, for each event, decodes: